-The 2019 - 2022 Student Equity Plan and the Center for Urban Education report was used as a reference for the 2022-2025 plan to highlight projects and initiatives that contributed to decreasing disproportionate impact.
+The 2019 - 2022 Student Equity Plan was used as a reference for the 2022-2025 plan to highlight projects and initiatives that contributed to decreasing disproportionate impact.
 For example, implementation of AB 705 along with the transition to a 16 week calendar potentially contributed to improvements in the throughput among students completing transfer level math and English courses.
-For the 2022-2025 plan, this data is used to continue improving throughput by eliminating barriers to access transfer level courses, expand professional development opportunities for faculty, staff and administrators and ensuring students have access to co-curricular support such as tutoring and supplemental instruction.
+For the 2022-2025 plan, this data is used to continue improving throughput by eliminating barriers to access transfer level courses, expand professional development opportunities for faculty, staff and administrators and ensuring students have access to co- curricular support such as tutoring and supplemental instruction.
 Additionally, Hartnell College incorporated the feedback from the Center for Urban Education report.